mberghouse/Mammo_classification_scripts/README.md

  Updated April 2024 to add scripts used for the upcoming companion paper "Exploring the Influence of Attention for Whole Image Mammogram Classification", currently under major revisions for *Image and Vision Computing*

+ The novel models created for this study can be found in the "timm_old" folder, and include CBAM-Regnetx, ECA-Regnetx, and CECA-Regnetx.

  This repository is currently under development but will be cleaned before publication in IVC.